 When you have a permit, it is free to search certified and uncertified copy Memorials registered before 1 January 1990.

 Fees for document copies

 There are different fees for document copies:

-- £10.00 if using a kiosk terminal at a Customer Information Centre per search per 90 results
+- £10.00 if using a kiosk terminal at an LPS office per search per 90 results

 - £6.00 per uncertified copy Memorial dated on or after 1 January 1990